 “Inclusion and equity in the workplace are only possible with the commitment of employees at all levels,” said Catalyst President and CEO.
 Lorraine Hariton.
-“As Catalyst reimagines the workplace for women – and for everyone – at this pivotal time, we are thrilled to recognize Catalyst champions in Canada who are leading the way in their businesses and communities. »
+“As Catalyst reinvents the workplace for women – and for everyone – at this pivotal moment, we are thrilled to recognize Catalyst champions in Canada who are leading the way in their businesses and communities. »

 The 2022 Catalyst Champions are:

 Katherine (Katie) DudtschakExecutive Vice President, Regional Banking, Personal and Commercial Banking, RBC

 Edith nail makerregional president of Quebecvice president of sales for Ottawa, Quebecand Federal, Rogers Communications